HEAD PREVIOUS

 But Bz required depends on v|| and q so we can't compensate for all particles simultaneously.

-Vertical field along cannot do it.
+Vertical field alone cannot do it.

 2.5.2 The Solution: Rotational Transform